anuraj-rp/anuraj-rp.github.io/_posts/2022-06-07-1year-video-editing.md

   The suggested videos after browsing it only for some time is just quite good.
 * **Twitch** <br/>
   Learning to stream my coding session.
 Feels live streaming is going to be much bigger in the coming decade.

+A lot of my weekends during the last one year has been going into trying out all the different software, gear and platforms.
+I haven't much progress on the content creation and don't have much to show for the amount of time I have spent on this.
+But I hope to keep continuing to learn as much as I can about video editing and content creation.
+I enjoy video editing, so let's see where I will be next year.